 Ted Chiang’s take on time

-This is the Science of Fiction (well, more like the philosophy of fiction, but you get the idea).
+This is the Science of Fiction (well, more like the philosophy of fiction, but you get the gist).

-But we humans are never that rational, right?
-On the opposite side of the spectrum, there’s faith.
-The faith that we are destined to (be or do) something is also a driving force in our lives.
+On the opposite side of the spectrum there’s faith.
+Paradoxically, having faith that we are destined to (be or do) something is also a driving force in our lives.
 And, although it is a concept diametrically opposed to free will, the two can coexist in a blend of independence and hope.
-We should work to reach our destiny, and the path is not unique.
-Temptations might astray is from it.
+We should work to reach our destiny, but the path ahead is not unique.
+Temptations might astray us from our fate.

-In these two stories, Stories of Your Life and The Merchant and the Alchemist's Gate, Ted Chiang played with a concept against these ideas of free will and temptations: determinism.
+In Stories of Your Life and The Merchant and the Alchemist’s Gate, Ted Chiang played with a concept opposed to the idea of free will: determinism.
 And it’s fascinating!

 Stories of Your Life is perhaps Ted Chiang’s most famous story.
-Not only was it nominated for a Hugo, but it also won a Nebula for best novella and a Theodore Sturgeon Award.
-Its adaptation is the highly acclaimed movie Arrival, directed by Dennis Villeneuve and starred by Amy Adams and Jeremy Renner.
+It was nominated for a Hugo; it also won a Nebula for best novella and a Theodore Sturgeon Award.
+Its adaptation is the highly acclaimed movie Arrival, directed by Dennis Villeneuve and starring Amy Adams and Jeremy Renner.

-This is a first-contact story, but the central theme is about the idea that learning a new language rewires one's brain.
-The story is about a linguist, Louise Banks, who learns how to communicate in the alien language.
+This is a first-contact story, but the central theme is about the idea that learning a new language rewires one’s brain.
+Upon interaction with the alien species, the linguist Louise Banks learns how to communicate in their language.
 As a result, she starts to see the future.
-The aliens (Heptapods) are a clairvoyant species (and if you want to understand more about the science behind their future-seeing, I wrote a blog post about it!).
-When Louise learns their language, she gains this ability.
+The aliens (nicknamed Heptapods) are a clairvoyant species (and if you want to understand more about the science behind their future-seeing, I wrote a blog post about it!).
+When Louise learns their language, she gains a new understanding about reality and becomes clairvoyant herself.

 “Now that I know the future, I would never act contrary to that future, including telling others what I know: those who know the future don't talk about it.
 Those who've read the Book of Ages never admit to it.”

-One analogy she uses when explaining how it would work stuck with me.
-It would be like being an actor in a theater play.
-You know the lines, you know the ending, but a good actor recites everything with passion, trying their best to convey the feelings and meanings of each scene.
+One analogy she uses in the novella when explaining how it would work stuck with me.
+It would be like being an actor in a play: You know the lines, you know the ending, but a good actor recites everything with passion, trying their best to convey the feelings and meanings of each scene.

 Could you do it?